Financing Strategies for Collaborative Care

 The payment structure may be used to treat patients with any behavioral health condition that is being treated by the billing practitioner, including substance use disorders.
 At this time, FQHC- and RHC-designated practices may not bill these codes.
 To learn more, download the AIMS Center's 2017 CMS Medicare Payment Codes Cheat Sheet and read the New England Journal of Medicine's article, "Medicare Payment for Behavioral Health Integration."

 Accountable Care and Value-Based Purchasing Strategies

-Many large healthcare purchasers such as the Boeing Company have already including clinical outcomes measures for depression in their shared savings and at risk contracts with Accountable Care Organizations (ACO).
-As a result, ACO are learning to be outcomes-focused and learning to deliver on quality and value, not quantity of services.
-The new 2017 HEDIS depression remission and response measures is of particular interest to payers and purchasers as they continue to define and refine behavioral health outcome metrics for value-based purchasing.
+Many large healthcare purchasers such as the Boeing Company already include clinical outcomes measures for depression in their shared savings and at risk contracts with Accountable Care Organizations (ACO).
+As a result, ACOs are learning to be outcomes-focused and learning to deliver on quality and value, not quantity of services.
+The new 2017 HEDIS depression remission and response measures are of particular interest to payers and purchasers as they continue to define and refine behavioral health outcome metrics for value-based purchasing.